chipsalliance/chisel/docs/src/explanations/chisel-type-vs-scala-type.md

 `.asTypeOf` is a conversion from one `Data` subclass to another.
-It is commonly used to assign data to all-zeros, as described in [this cookbook recipe](https://www.chisel-lang.org/chisel3/docs/cookbooks/cookbook.html#how-can-i-tieoff-a-bundlevec-to-0), but it can also be used to convert one type to the other:
+It is commonly used to assign data to all-zeros, as described in [this cookbook recipe](https://www.chisel-lang.org/chisel3/docs/cookbooks/cookbook.html#how-can-i-tieoff-a-bundlevec-to-0), but it can also be used (though not really strongly recommended, as there is no checking on width matches) to convert one Chisel type to another:

 ```scala mdoc
 class SimilarToMyBundle(w: Int) extends Bundle{